Mediators/UnreliableGuide/README.md

  * Voodoo cards can be overclocked via tooltypes on the monitor file in `DEVS:Monitors` - if you have more details, please contact us!

 #### 3.1.3 Sound card
 Assuming you ran the Elbox installer, it will have installed `AHI`, the Amiga's retargetable audio framework, several drivers, and a Mixer application.
-It seems as though Elbox installs AHI 4.21, but then also places some newer components on top of that install, so it may not be possible to easily recreate a known-good setup without using Elbox's installer.
-If you have set up AHI from scratch with a Mediator, please let us know (particularly if you have tested the latest version, 6.0).
+The Elbox installer appears to install a strange mixture of different versions of AHI, but only two files are specific to the hardware, so you can start with a stock install of AHI and add in the `.card` and audiomode files from Elbox, that apply to your soundcard (so either `sb128` or `fm801`).
+Some users seem to find that AHI 5.6 is more stable than AHI 6.0.

 Your sound card will require some additional configuration: